nzakas/cssurl/README.md

 [![Build Status](https://travis-ci.org/nzakas/cssurl.png?branch=master)](https://travis-ci.org/nzakas/cssurl)

-# CSS URL Rewriter
+# CSS URL Utilities

 There are many reasons why you would want to systematically replace URLs in CSS code: to convert them into data URIs, to point them to a CDN, to replace a filename with an auto-generated one, and so on.
 This utility helps by parsing out the URLs in a given string of CSS code and allowing you to replace them with any value you choose.
 The resulting CSS code is exactly the same as the original except that the URLs have been replaced according to your preferences.

-## How It Works
+This library contains utilities to help manipulate and change CSS URLs.

+## CSS URL Rewriter

-The CSS URL Rewriter uses a CSS tokenizer to safely find all CSS URLs.
+The CSS URL rewriter uses a CSS tokenizer to safely find all CSS URLs.
 This makes any change completely safe because there is no reliance on regular expressions to pull URLs out of CSS.

-## Usage
+### Usage

 ```js
 var URLRewriter = require("cssurl").URLRewriter;